gensx-inc/gensx/packages/gensx-react/README.md

 ## useWorkflow Hook

-A React hook that mirrors the GenSX Client interface, making it easy to create passthrough APIs.
+A React hook for interacting with GenSX workflows.

 ### Features